Kopuaranga railway station: Halcyon years: 1908–1960s

 The government in 1908 purchased the Wellington and Manawatu Railway Company’s line from Wellington to Longburn, which had an effect on services provided in the Wairarapa, particularly the section of the line north of Masterton.
 Because of the lengthy and costly delays associated with the operation of the Rimutaka Incline, much freight traffic from the northern Wairarapa region was diverted north through Woodville and Palmerston North so it could be taken down the Main Trunk Line to Wellington.
 Mixed trains, however, continued to operate through Kōpuaranga.

-Shortly after the nationalisation of the WMR line, the Napier Express was diverted in 1909 from the Wairarapa Line to run through the Manawatu Gorge and down the former WMR line to Wellington.
+Shortly after the nationalisation of the WMR line, the Napier Express was diverted in 1909 from the Wairarapa Line to run through the Manawatū Gorge and down the former WMR line to Wellington.
 Thereafter, the main passenger service to stop at Kōpuaranga was its replacement, the Wairarapa Mail.
 A new passenger-only service was provided from 1936 with the introduction of the Wairarapa-class railcars, which supplemented and later replaced the Wairarapa Mail in 1948.
 The Wairarapa railcars were in turn replaced after the opening of the Rimutaka Tunnel in 1955 by the twinset railcars.
 The railcar timetable for 1959 shows two request stops north– and south–bound Monday to Saturday, an additional stop on Fridays, and two on Sundays.
 During the period in which railcar services were provided through Kōpuaranga, locomotive-hauled carriage trains were occasionally provided when demand exceeded the capacity of the railcars.

 It was reported in 1953 that freight traffic handled at the station was as follows:

 This traffic was seen as insufficient to justify retention of the loop and its removal was recommended.